Gvashi/aroworkshop/_entries/01-01 prerequisites.md

 ### ***Azure subscription and Azure Red Hat OpenShift environment***

-Once the environment is provisioned, a screen with all the appropriate lab credentials will be presented.
-Additionally, you'll have your Azure Red Hat OpenShift cluster endpoint.
+Once the environment is provisioned, a virtual machine and labguide will get loaded in your browser.
+For getting the lab environment details you can select Lab Environment tab.
+Additionally, You’ll have your Azure Red Hat OpenShift cluster endpoint.
 The credentials will also be emailed to the email address entered at registration.

 ![Credentials](../media/environment.png)